affinitydb/doc/terminology.md

 in other aspects of the data model, such as [ACLs](#acl).

 ###Class
-The class is ChaosDB's main mechanism of data organization.
+The class is Affinity's main mechanism of data organization.
 It is very similar to the materialized view of some relational databases, in the sense that classification operates automatically ([PINs](#pin) are not explicitly declared to belong to a class) and synchronously (in the context of transactions).
-Where a table or a view would be used in the relational model, one could use a class in ChaosDB to achieve a similar organization.
+Where a table or a view would be used in the relational model, one could use a class in Affinity to achieve a similar organization.
 A class is a stored query predicate (involving any number of [properties](#property)).
 It is most often defining an [index](#index), although this is not mandatory.
 Classes can be declared at any point in time (both earlier and later than the occurrence of PINs satisfying the predicate).
 Classes are named according to similar conventions as properties (using URIs).
-Unlike the 'classes' of programming languages such as C++ or java, ChaosDB classes don't define static _types_, in the sense that they don't establish a binding contract with [PINs](#pin): a PIN can belong to a class during a part of its lifetime, and stop belonging to it during another period; as long as the PIN satisfies the predicate, it's part of the class.
+Unlike the 'classes' of programming languages such as C++ or java, Affinity classes don't define static _types_, in the sense that they don't establish a binding contract with [PINs](#pin): a PIN can belong to a class during a part of its lifetime, and stop belonging to it during another period; as long as the PIN satisfies the predicate, it's part of the class.
 A PIN can belong to several classes at once.
 Classification triggers [notifications](#notification).
-ChaosDB defines a generalization of classes called [families](#family), but the term 'class' is often used to represent both concepts.
+Affinity defines a generalization of classes called [families](#family), but the term 'class' is often used to represent both concepts.
 'Category' may also be used as a synonym for 'class' (to avoid the static type connotation).